EuroPython/website/data/pages-content/volunteers.md

 subtitle: Help us to have a great conference!
 ---

-EuroPython is organized and run by volunteers from the Python community, but we're only a few and need your help to make the show run as smoothly as possible, so we'd appreciate more help from the EuroPython attendees, if possible.

-This page explains some of the tasks we have available for you.
+Python owes much of its success to open source and the community surrounding it.
+In the same spirit, EuroPython is organized and run by volunteers from the Python community.
+Alas, we're only a few and need your help to make the show run as smoothly as possible.
+Each year we are joined by our awesome attendees as volunteers to help in running this wonderful conference.
+This page explains some of the ways you can help us.

-Being a volunteer means to give your time for free, without expecting anything back, just for the pleasure of being a part of this amazing conference.
+Being a volunteer means giving your time for free, without expecting anything back, just for the pleasure of being a part of this amazing conference.
+However this year we want to recognize people who dedicate a significant chunk of their time by offering free conference tickets to those who need it.
+(More details below!)

-In return, we will have a small number of perks for you, some small gifts to say "thank you" for your time and for your help.
+We will also have a small number of perks for you, some small gifts to say "thank you" for your time and for your help.

 # Things to remember
-  - To enter the conference you need a ticket
+  - To enter the conference you need a ticket.
-  - Yo can sign up to any tasks on our Volunteer App before you have bought a ticket
+  - You can sign up to volunteer before having bought a ticket.
-  - You will not earn a ticket for being a volunteer

 # How to sign up
-  - Fill this form and we will contact and onboard you. https://forms.gle/Y472nH5m8ZRWpbVP8
+  - Fill this form and we will contact and onboard you. https://forms.gle/mokwmiYM2hhXbPEF6
-  - If you want to save some time you can:
-      + Acknowledge our [EuroPython 2022 Data Privacy Policy](https://docs.google.com/forms/d/e/1FAIpQLSdNTLsFn-YKD4l6icY4NEhmVG5JRyawm-QcvZUQ9HSylEXldw/viewform).
+  - Acknowledge our [EuroPython 2023 Data Privacy Policy](https://docs.google.com/forms/d/e/1FAIpQLSdNTLsFn-YKD4l6icY4NEhmVG5JRyawm-QcvZUQ9HSylEXldw/viewform).
 This is needed, since many of you will have to handle private data as part of e.g. helping at the registration desk.
-      + Assign yourself to available shifts on the Operations spreadsheet.
-(You will get the link after signing the Data Privacy Policy.)
-      + Sign up to the Europython Volunteers discord server.
-(The link is in our Operations Spreadsheet)
+  - We will reach out to you with a link to join the EuroPython Discord server.
-      + Please say hello and introduce yourself in #onsite-volunteers channel.
+  - Please say hello and introduce yourself in #onsite-volunteers channel.
 Thanks ❤️
-  - If you have any problem with the process please email volunteers@europython.eu or find a volunteer fellow in the venue.
+  - If you have any problem with the process please email volunteers@europython.eu

 # Perks for volunteers

+  - :ticket: A free conference ticket if you volunteer for eight hours or more!
-  - Get an awesome EuroPython Volunteer T-Shirt that you can keep and show off to your friends and a mention on the website to stay there forever :-) (1 slot activity)
+  - :shirt: Get an awesome EuroPython Volunteer T-Shirt that you can keep and show off to your friends and a mention on the website to stay there forever :-)
-  - A special group photo with all volunteers (1 slot activity; time will be announced on the #onsite-volunteers)
+  - :camera: A special group photo with all volunteers (time will be announced on the #onsite-volunteers)

 # Summary of tasks